Boija backstops UMaine hockey to 3-1 win over Colgate

 The puck came directly back to Hopkins at the left point.
 He took a few strides toward the middle and sailed a screened wrist shot past Gylander’s blocker.

+“They came after us hard in the second period.
+It was fun to make some saves,” said Boija.

-The two teams combined for 34 shots on goal in the middle period with Boija and Gylander each making a number of high-quality saves.
+The two teams combined for 34 shots on goal in the middle period, with Boija and Gylander each making a number of high-quality saves.
+UMaine had 19 shots to Colgate’s 15.

 Colgate’s Tommy Bergsland rang a wrist shot off the crossbar midway through the period.